aws-samples/aws-modernization-with-kubecost/content/4_deploy_kubecost/_index.md

 # Kubecost

-## Learning Objectives <!-- MODIFY THIS SUBHEADING -->
+## Learning Objectives

-In this section, you will learn how to deploy Kubecost on an existing cluster and expose it with a load balancer for easy access
+In this section, you will learn how to deploy Kubecost on an existing cluster and expose it with a load balancer for easy access.